Ingredient splitting is a very controversial topic and is often dismissed by the big pet food brands.

 Common Ingredients used in Ingredient Splitting

-Other legumes are also used in Ingredient Splitting.
-Lentils, Chickpeas, and Beans being the primary culprits.
-By-products of these vegetables are less common but are still sometimes found.
+Other legumes are also used in Ingredient Splitting, with Lentils, Chickpeas, and Beans, being the primary culprits.
+The by-products of these vegetables are less common but are still sometimes found.

 Brands Guilty of Ingredient Splitting

 Many of the most popular and highly reviewed brands in the dog and cat food world are guilty of this technique to varying degrees.